-The search strategies yielded two studies for consideration of inclusion (see'Characteristics of excluded studies').
-However, neither of these studies met the basic inclusion criteria and were therefore excluded.
-One study (European Mode 1999) only included women with confirmed diagnosis of HIV-1 infection, which is a medical, as opposed to a 'non-medical', indication for caesarean section.
+Neither of the studies met the basic inclusion criteria and were therefore excluded.
+One study (European Mode 1999) only included women with a confirmed diagnosis of HIV-1 infection, which is a medical, as opposed to a 'non-medical', indication for caesarean section.
 Furthermore, it is unclear from the data how many participants had singleton pregnancies, cephalic presentations, term babies or complications of pregnancy, as the decision to randomise was at the clinician's discretion.
 The remaining study (Pence 2002) was excluded because of the potential for selection bias; the demography and parity of the sample and method of randomisation was unclear.
 We attempted to contact the author of this paper, to clarify these issues, without success.